salvium/cs_salvium/packages/cs_salvium_flutter_libs_platform_interface/README.md

 # Usage
-To implement a new platform-specific implementation of `cs_salvium`, extend `CsMoneroFlutterLibsPlatform` with an implementation that performs the platform-specific behavior, and when you register your plugin, set the default `CsMoneroFlutterLibsPlatform` by calling `CsMoneroFlutterLibsPlatform.instance = CsMoneroFlutterLibsPlatform()`.
+To implement a new platform-specific implementation of `cs_salvium`, extend `CsSalviumFlutterLibsPlatform` with an implementation that performs the platform-specific behavior, and when you register your plugin, set the default `CsSalviumFlutterLibsPlatform` by calling `CsSalviumFlutterLibsPlatform.instance = CsSalviumFlutterLibsPlatform()`.